wdm0006/sklearn-extensions/README.md

 License
 -------

-In most cases, all that sklearn\_extensions does with external projects is import them.
-In those cases we add the license of the source project in its subdirectory just for safe-keeping.
+In most cases, all that sklearn\_extensions does with external projects is include them.
+All of the projects will remain segregated into their own subdirectory, and will carry their original licenses in those subdirectories.

 All material specific to this project (specifically any docs, tests, examples or original code) is released under the BSD 3-clause license.
 Any packages included in the bundle retain their original licences (as included in their subdirectories)